PanK0/TalkingChalks/Evaluation/README.md

   * need the personal smartphone
   * more igienic to use
   * distraction given by the smartphone
-  * Main drawbacks: to download an app that will be used only once.
+  * Main drawback: to download an app that will be used only once.

 ## Technical evaluation